Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

 - The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks' 4.67 team ERA ranks 25th across all MLB pitching staffs.
+- The Diamondbacks have a 4.63 team ERA that ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs surrendered (123 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (123 total, 1.2 per game).

-- Kelly tries for his 10th victory when he makes the start for the Diamondbacks, his 17th of the season.
-He is 9-4 with a 3.41 ERA and 98 strikeouts in 95 2/3 innings pitched.

-- The right-hander last appeared on Saturday, June 24 against the San Francisco Giants, when he went five innings, allowing five earned runs while giving up 10 hits.
+- His most recent appearance was on Thursday against the Atlanta Braves, when the right-hander tossed seven innings, surrendering three earned runs while giving up five hits.

-- In 16 games this season, the 34-year-old has a 3.41 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .210 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.